Home

 TOP OF PAGE

-ARTICLE XV—DEATH IN THE IMMEDIATE FAMILY
+ARTICLE 15—DEATH IN THE IMMEDIATE FAMILY

 15.1 The verification of death and relationship shall be made to the satisfaction of the Company.